Consumer Duty | Buy to Let Reveals Gap in Lending Education

 Liz Syms, CEO and Founder of Connect

-Is the sale or advice of a buy-to-let mortgage regulated?
-This question was posed when Liz Syms, CEO of Connect for Intermediaries, was recently involved in writing the buy-to-let topic for the new Certificate Practitioner in Specialist Property Finance (CPSP) qualification with the Financial Intermediary and Broker Association (FIBA) and the London Institute of Banking and Finance (LIBF).
+The question of whether buy-to-let mortgages are regulated has long been debated.
+Recently, Liz Syms, CEO of Connect for Intermediaries, addressed this matter while contributing to the buy-to-let section of the new Certificate Practitioner in Specialist Property Finance (CPSP).
+This qualification was developed by collaborating with the Financial Intermediary and Broker Association (FIBA) and the London Institute of Banking and Finance (LIBF).

 Consumer Duty | The answer is, well, it depends.